DarkArtistry/roax-dmrx/README.md

 # ROAX: Rod of Asclepius eXchange

+NOTE: I was the lead engineer to launch one of Singapore's First Telemedicine App.
+The app was used by many users.
+The code base was also part of Vietnam's national telemedicine app during the pandemic.
+I was also the core payments engineer for one of Singapore's largest online payments company.
+The partner that will work with me on this project is a Medical Doctor that has a Postgraduate for Computing and also a Post Graduate in Analytics.
+I've have used the NUS research Library to do a thorough research before writing this paper.
+So if you think the technology is normal, it isn't.

+Feel free to contact me for more questions: https://twitter.com/KernelKennethG or zhenhao.goh@comp.nus.edu.sg. :)

+We are looking for people to build this community together.

 [ROAX-whitepaper / "greenpaper"](https://github.com/DarkArtistry/roax-dmrx/blob/main/ROAX-greenpaper.pdf)

 A platform for doctors, medical professionals and patients to store verifiable medical records in a more secure, compliant and privacy preserving manner.